cmu-phil/tetrad-manual-rtd/docs/search-algorithms-full-list.md

 ---

-## FciCyclicPw

-FCI variant tailored to situations with potential **cycles** and using **pairwise** orientation rules.
-Useful for exploratory work with feedback structures; see Javadocs for exact semantics.

----

 ## FciIod

 FCI variant that integrates an **IOD (Independence-Of-Distribution)**-style test or diagnostic into the FCI framework.
 Specialized and mainly of research interest.

----

-## FciMax

-**Search class:** `edu.cmu.tetrad.search.FciMax`  [oai_citation:17‡Carnegie Mellon University Philanthropy](https://www.phil.cmu.edu/tetrad-javadocs/7.6.9/edu/cmu/tetrad/search/package-summary.html)

-**Status:** Deprecated.
-A “maximizing” variant of FCI that experimented with alternative orientation or selection strategies.
-Kept for compatibility but superseded by newer methods such as FCIT and modern GFCI-style variants.

 ---